 How Much Does the New Mexico Auto Dealer Bond Cost?

-The $50,000 New Mexico Motor Vehicle Dealer surety bond can cost anywhere between $250 to $4,500 per year.
+The $50,000 New Mexico Motor Vehicle Dealer surety bond can cost anywhere between $250 to $4,500 per year or $25 to $450 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost on the $50,000 bond requirement.

 $50,000 New Mexico Auto Dealer Bond Cost